 The price is really incredible, so if you need a tool for an occasional use in mild weather conditions, this is it.
 However, if you need a heavy-duty tent for a more professional use in more challenging weather conditions, be ready to pay 4 – 5 times more.
 There are reasons for such high prices.
 The Marmot Limestone 4 in the table above is one such example.

 In any case, if you are still undecided, please visit my page with tents and shelters, you will surely find something for you.
+Check this EXIO 4 person tent, a new item on the market and a quality tool.

 Need something (much) bigger for family camping?
 No problems, check here.
 In the case of questions or comments, please use the comment box below.
 I wish you a nice day.